-Clement wrote an important letter around the year 95 to the church at Corinth, which was having troubles with its leadership.
-Some refused to follow church leaders.
-“The office of bishop gives rise to intrigues,” Clement says.
+St. Clement of Rome is honored in an ancient church near the Colosseum, probably built over his home.
+A wonderful place to visit when in Rome.
+He wrote an important letter around the year 95 to the church at Corinth, which was having troubles with its leadership.

-“We see ourselves reflected in him,” Clement reminds the Corinthians.Then, using the the Roman legions as an analogy, he urges them to be like soldiers who depend on one another.
+Using the the Roman legions as an analogy, Clement urges them to be like soldiers who depend on one another.
 They must be a community to be the church of Jesus Christ.

 “Think of the soldiers who serve under our generals, and with what order, obedience, and submissiveness they perform the things which are commanded them.
 Not all are prefects, nor commanders of a thousand, nor of a hundred, nor of fifty, nor the like, but each one in his own rank performs the things commanded by the king and the generals.
 The great cannot subsist without the small, nor the small without the great.
 There is a kind of mixture in all things, and thence arises mutual advantage.

 “Let us take our body for an example.
 The head is nothing without the feet, and the feet are nothing without the head.
 The very smallest members of our body are necessary and useful to the whole body.
 All work harmoniously together and they are under one common rule for the preservation of the whole body.

 “In Christ Jesus let our whole body be preserved intact.
 Let every one of us be subject to his neighbor, according to the special gift bestowed upon him.

 “Let the strong not despise the weak, and let the weak show respect to the strong.
 Let the rich provide for the wants of the poor; and let the poor bless God, who has given them what they need.
 Let the wise display their wisdom, not by mere words, but through good deeds.
 Let the humble not bear testimony to themselves, but leave witness to be borne to them by others.
 Let those who are pure in the flesh not grow proud of it and boast, knowing another has bestowed the gift of continence on them.